-The Panel finds that substantial additional expense and delay would likely be incurred if the Complaint had to be translated into Russian.
-Moreover, the Panel notes that the Respondent did not comment on the language of the proceeding, even though the Respondent was notified in English and Russian regarding the language of the proceeding.
+The Panel considers that substantial additional expense and delay would likely be incurred if the Complaint had to be translated into Russian.
+Moreover, the Panel notes that the Respondent did not comment on the language of the proceeding, even though it was notified in English and Russian regarding the language of the proceeding.